sfmckenrick/henry-schein-assessment/README.md

 ## Database

 ### PersonalInfo
-Database representation of a person.
+Database representation of a personalInfo.

 ### Address
 1:Many relationship with PersonalInfo.
-One person can have many addresses.
+One personalInfo can have many addresses.

 ### Club
 Many:Many relationship with PersonalInfo.
-Each person can belong to many clubs and clubs contain multiple people.
+Each personalInfo can belong to many clubs and clubs contain multiple people.

 ## Bonus